AdobeDocs/dynamic-media-classic.en/help/application-setup.md

 ### Adaptive Video Encoding (16:9 or 4:3) video presets {#adaptive-video-encoding-or-video-presets}

 These adaptive video encoding presets combine a series of individual encode presets that are automatically selected for you based on the aspect ratio of the video that you uploaded.
-For example, if you upload a 4:3 video, it is automatically encoded using all five 4:3 presets found within the master preset list in the **Adaptive Video Encoding (16:9 or 4:3)** option.
+For example, if you upload a 4:3 video, it is automatically encoded using all five 4:3 presets found within the primary preset list in the **Adaptive Video Encoding (16:9 or 4:3)** option.

 For information about encoding options parameters, see [About encoding preset options](application-setup.md#about_encoding_preset_options).